Last Updated on 05/20/2023 by Glynn Willard

 What’s uncooperative?
 Strong storms, high wind or heavy rain.
 All of which are too dangerous to risk moving when you don’t have to.

-This is not applicable if you’re in a campground rather than boondocking.
+This may not be possible if you’re in a campground rather than boondocking.
 Another great benefit of boondocking!

 We like to use the Windy App along our route and adjust our route based on wind gusts.